-For furniture if it is in stock then we will arrange delivery or pick up right away.
-Delivery in Melbourne can be arranged within a few days and interstate deliveries can take a little longer to organise, depending on the location of our trusty carriers.
+If furniture is in stock, we will arrange delivery or pick up straight away.
+Delivery in Melbourne can be arranged within a few days whilst interstate deliveries can take a little longer to organise, depending on the location of our trusty carriers.

 For each piece of furniture that is made to order you will be given an approximate lead time before you order.
 This will depend on what you are ordering and what else might be going on in the workshop.Items such as CD cabinets, bookcases, simple cubes and Hi-Fi furniture will take 8-10 weeks if they are similar to our standard pieces.
-Beds, Tables and other solid timber pieces can take 12-14 weeks.
-We are a small workshop and do endeavour to meet these deadlines but pieces will sometimes take a little longer.
+Beds, tables, and other solid timber pieces can take 12-14 weeks.
+We are a small workshop and do endeavour to meet these deadlines, but some pieces will sometimes take a little longer accordingly.
 We will also keep you updated on how your piece is coming along.

 Why buy local?

-Choose carefully about how you use your power.
-Don’t think only about the price, consider the other hidden costs.
-A table made in Melbourne might cost a few hundred dollars more but the people who make it are being paid a good wage in one of the most expensive cities in the world, they are people who spend their money here in other businesses and have good healthcare and superannuation plans.
-You are keeping Australia skilled and by supporting apprentice programs you are helping keep the TAFE program going and giving opportunities to young people.
+A table made in Melbourne might cost a few hundred dollars more, but the people who make it are being paid a good wage in one of the most expensive cities in the world.
+They are people who spend their money here in other businesses and have good healthcare and superannuation plans.
+You are keeping Australia skilled and by supporting apprentice programs you are helping keep the TAFE program going and giving opportunities to young (or older) people.
 The timber that is in the table has come from sustainable forest programs and the manufacturing processes are well monitored with great health and safety programs.
 That is what you are paying for.
 Can you say the same about the imported table?
 Australian manufacturers need to be supported for your own good and the good of the neighbourhood.

 What sort of warranty do you have?

-We could easily say “lifetime” warranty but that term is used a little loosely these days.
+We could easily say “lifetime” warranty, but that term is used a little loosely these days.
 You can rest assured that any furniture piece will be repaired or replaced by us if there is any defect due to manufacturing faults or equipment failure.
 This may be the rare event of a broken bed slat or screws loosening.
-What is not covered is normal “wear and tear” or if the piece is used in a non appropriate way or in the case of solid timber pieces stored or kept in an unsuitable environment.
-We take a lot of care when making the pieces to ensure that faults don’t happen.
+What is not covered is normal “wear and tear”, inappropriate use, or in the case of solid timber pieces, items stored or kept in an unsuitable environment.
+We take great care when making the pieces to ensure that faults don’t happen.